How to Make Kombucha At Home

 Where to order a SCOBY online

-You can also order a SCOBY from Amazon.
+Or, as with all things, you can order a SCOBY from Amazon.

 Can I make my own SCOBY?